zhiwenWang/learngit/readme.txt

-git is a version control system;
+git is a version control system22222;
 git is free software.